-The Oxford Economics report included with NRF's comment pointed to a study by Quach (2022),382 which analyzed the effects of the rescinded 2016 rule and the 2019 rule, along with the impact of state-level increases to the overtime exemption threshold.
+382 Simon Quach, The Labor Market Effects of Expanding Overtime Coverage.
+This is a working paper that was published in both 2022 and 2024.
+The 2024 version can be found linked on Simon with the impact of state-level increases to the overtime exemption threshold.
 According to Oxford Economics, "Quach finds evidence that overtime coverage decreases employment and increases earnings polarization" and "strong evidence of employee reclassifications from salaried to hourly status[.]"
 The Department notes that the revised 2024 version of the working paper did not find that increasing overtime exemption thresholds decreases employment.
 In fact, when summarizing his findings, he says, "I estimate that expansions in overtime coverage actually have little effect on employment."
 He also notes, "while the DOL accurately predicted that average weekly earnings would rise, they calculated an income effect of only 0.7%, whereas I show that earnings increased by nearly twice that amount for salaried workers."
 While the Department also reviewed the 2022 study, as discussed further below, it has not incorporated this study into its analysis as it has multiple limitations, including a reliance on a non-representative selection of employers, which makes it inappropriate as a model of aggregate effects across the economy.
 The Oxford Economics report also claimed that the Department's analysis in the NPRM demonstrated "a tendency to assume that which workers are paid on a salaried basis is determined by an exogenous occupational structure and to ignore the role that the DOL's overtime regulations themselves play in determining this."